h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

        predicted value and the target value.
 That difference, generally called delta, is only available at the output layer.
-To correct the output at each hidden layer, back propogation is used.
-Momentum modifies back propogation by allowing prior iterations to influence the current update.
+To correct the output at each hidden layer, back propagation is used.
+Momentum modifies back propagation by allowing prior iterations to influence the current update.
 Using the momentum parameter can aid in avoiding local minima and the associated instability.